marius-team/marius/docs/db2graph/db2graph.rst

 How to Use
 """"""""""""""""""""

-Assuming a database has been created locally and we are in the ``db2graph`` root directory, database to graph conversion with Db2Graph can be achieved in the following steps:
+Assuming a database has been created locally and ``marius`` has been installed successfully, database to graph conversion with Db2Graph can be achieved in the following steps:

 #. | First, create a YAML configuration file ``config.yaml`` and three query definition files to contain SQL SELECT queries of type ``entity_node_queries``, ``edges_entity_entity_queries``, and ``edges_entity_feature_values_queries``.
 Assume that the config file and all query files are placed in a ``./conf/`` directory.